EXPERT PROMPTING MASTERCLASS

 Requirements:

-- Reference specific customer quotes and board slides
+- Reference specific quotes and slides

-- Note any contradictions between documents
+- Note contradictions between documents

-- Flag assumptions you're making due to missing information
+- Flag assumptions due to missing info

 Technique 2: Artifact-Driven Workflows

-Create a Product Requirements Document for [feature] as an artifact.
+Create PRD for [feature] as artifact.

 Include: